Kushredoc/OpenAg-MVP/README.md

 ##Changes

 6/21: Added logging of sensor data to CouchDB
+7/6/2017 NOTE: webcam.sh is being moved to OpenAg_MVP_UI directory.
+This move requires a change to crontab

 ## Architecture:
 The MVP brain is mostly python scripts involed using cron as the scheduler.